Questions Answered About Criminal Law in Los Angeles

 A “guilty” plea, on the other hand, is a plea in which the defendant admits to committing the crime.
 This means that the defendant is admitting that they are guilty of the charges against them, and they are not going to challenge the charges in court.

 A key difference is that a “no contest” plea cannot be used against a person in a civil lawsuit, whereas a “guilty” plea may be used against that person in a civil case.
-Whether to plead “no contest” or “guilty” is a decision that should be made with the help of an experienced attorney.
+Whether to plead “no contest” or “guilty” is a decision that should be made with the help of an experienced criminal defense attorney.

-What is the Three Strikes Law?
+What is The Three Strikes Law?

 Under the Three Strikes Law, certain crimes are considered “serious” or “violent” for the purposes of determining whether a defendant qualifies for a Three Strikes sentence.
 These crimes include murder, rape, and certain types of robbery and assault, among others.
 If a defendant has been convicted of three or more of these crimes, they will be subject to a Three Strikes sentence if they are convicted of another serious or violent crime.